 I have other questions about the Cohort process.
 To whom can I direct my questions?

 Please contact one of the following individuals to explore cohort-related questions further:

 – Manager, Creative Media Production, 989-774-6640

 *Education & Preparation was one of four Online Academic Programs Committee subcommittees.
-The group included faculty and staff representatives and was co-chaired by Teacher Education and Professional Development faculty member, Dr. Kathryn Dirkin, and CETL’s Interim Director of eLearning, Jeremy Bond.
+The group included faculty and staff representatives and was co-chaired by Teacher Education and Professional Development faculty member, Dr. Kathryn Dirkin, and Director of Instructional Development, Jeremy Bond.

 Caplan, D. (2004).
 The development of online courses.
 In T. Anderson & F. Elloumi (Eds.), Theory and practice of online learning.
 Athabasca, AB, Canada: Athabasca University.